iU-C3F/internet-computer-case-study/nextjs/pyscript/README.md

-# Internet Computer with Next.js, TypeScript and Material-ui example
+# Internet Computer with Next.js Material-ui and PyScript

 ## 1. How to use